yoshihingis/Chinermn-Dockerfile/README.md

 (1)Usage
  1.At first,please build dockerfile
-   nvidia-docker build -t chainermn:0 .
+   :nvidia-docker build -t chainermn:0 .

- 2.If Build will be finished with No problems, please start up dokcer container. nvidia-docker run --rm -it chainermn:0
+ 2.If Build will be finished with No problems, please start up dokcer container.
+   :nvidia-docker run --rm -it chainermn:0

  3.If Container will start ,you will on directory /home/py34 on th container.